New local plan, publication version: supporting evidence

 Review of housing capacity in Wycombe District Local Plan

-GL Hearn, acting on behalf of Aylesbury Vale District Council, produced a review of the housing capacity of the Wycombe district.
-The review was submitted to Wycombe District Council in response to the consultation on the draft new Local Plan for the Wycombe district.
+GL Hearn, acting on behalf of Aylesbury Vale District Council, produced a review of the housing capacity of the Wycombe area.
+The review was submitted to Wycombe District Council in response to the consultation on the draft new Local Plan for the Wycombe area.

 Development capacity of green belt and AONB sites